Skip to main content

 The neighbourhood has a genuine gallery scene on Via dei Serpenti and surrounding streets — working Roman artists, emerging names, occasional international group shows, mostly free entry in the late afternoon.
 Palazzo delle Esposizioni, Rome’s main contemporary exhibition venue, is a twenty-minute walk or a short metro ride, with a rotating programme of serious retrospectives and international exhibitions.
 The walls between Via Leonina and Via in Selci carry substantial murals by artists who have been working this neighbourhood for years — not a curated tour destination, just things you notice as you walk.

 Working remotely from Rome is not a compromise — if the logistics are right, it is a better version of working from wherever you usually work.
 Every room at Hotel Colle Oppio has a proper desk and chair.
 The Solo Room, at around 14 square metres, catches good natural light in the morning; the Superior Room, at around 22 square metres, suits an extended stay.
-Wi-Fi is reliable throughout the hotel and on the rooftop terrace, which means the working day can include outdoor breaks without losing connectivity.
+Wi-Fi is reliable — a mesh network across all 24 rooms and on the rooftop terrace, with the throughput to handle full days of video calls without dropouts.
 Longer-stay rates are available on request.

 The practical details

 The rooftop terrace solves the structural problem of the room becoming both office and rest space — a twenty-minute coffee break with views toward the Esquiline Hill provides a genuine mental reset.
 Several neighbourhood cafes are usable as working spaces during quieter mid-morning hours, with tables, power points, and acceptable Wi-Fi.
-Within five minutes on foot you have:
+The closest coworking space is Talent Garden Roma Ostiense, about 15 minutes by metro, with day passes for visiting members.
+Within five minutes on foot of the hotel you have:

 • A laundry